e64462/bash-scripts/README.md

 Calling `backUP -b` will use this information to create a backup of the full directory tree, preserving all permissions, leading to each endpoint specified in `backup.txt`.

 Additional options are supported.
-See Usage information below.
+See Usage below.

 ***
 ### DEPENDENCIES (DEVELOPED WITH)